spokestack/spokestack.io/content/docs/Android/speech-pipeline.md

 ## And the cycle continues...

-Once the ASR stage has completed its request and fired a `RECOGNIZE` event, it signals the pipeline to return to listening passively for the wakeword.
+Once the ASR stage has completed its request and fired a `RECOGNIZE` event, it signals the pipeline to return to listening passively for the wake word.
 If a multi-turn interaction is desired, the pipeline can be manually reactivated after a system response via its `SpeechContext`:

 ```kotlin
 pipeline.context.isActive = true